Many bacteria, viruses, and fungi can cause pneumonia.

 Causes of Community-Acquired Pneumonia

 Many organisms cause community-acquired pneumonia, including bacteria, viruses, fungi, and parasites.
 In most cases, the specific microorganism causing the pneumonia is not identified.
 However, doctors can usually predict which microorganisms are most likely to be causing the pneumonia based on the person’s age and other factors, such as whether the person also has other diseases.
-The term community-acquired pneumonia is usually reserved for people who have pneumonia caused by one of the more common bacteria or viruses.

 "Walking pneumonia" is a nonmedical term used to describe a mild case of community-acquired pneumonia that does not require bedrest or hospitalization.
 Some people even feel well enough to go to work and participate in other daily activities.
 The cause is often a viral lung infection or a bacterial infection with Mycoplasma pneumoniae or Chlamydophila pneumoniae.